transcelerate/ddf-home/ddf-in-action.md

 ---
 # 2024 TransCelerate 'DDF In Action' Event

-TransCelerate is having an in-person "DDF In Action" event on October 10th, 2024.
+TransCelerate is having an in-person "DDF In Action" day event on October 10th, 2024.

 ## Overview
 This one-day interactive in-person experience will bring together sponsor companies, clinical solution providers, and key industry stakeholders to exchange knowledge and collaborate on implementing the Unified Study Definition Model (USDM) and Study Definitions Repository (SDR) DDF solutions.